heap/terraform-ebs-attachmentizer/README.md

 ## Development

-The modules and packages have some doc comments explaining what's in each, but the high level view is
+The files have some doc comments explaining what's in each, but the high level view is

-- package `terraform` handles reading of Terraform state
+- `terraform.go` handles reading of Terraform state
-- package `ec2` handles reading from the AWS API
+- `ec2.go` handles reading from the AWS API
-- package `common` has some common things like a utilty for dealing with the fact that either Terraform or AWS lets you call a device either `/dev/xvdb` or `xvdb` and "does the right thing".
+- `common.go` has some common things like a utilty for dealing with the fact that either Terraform or AWS lets you call a device either `/dev/xvdb` or `xvdb` and "does the right thing".

 This project uses Terraform as a library, and uses the official AWS Go SDK.
 The godoc for these will be handy: